My life story coming up, so grab a cup of tea and get comfy!

 “Life stops for no one, and neither should you!
 Life is full of ups and downs; embrace and fully live the good times and learn from the bad times.”

-I’ve been very blessed to have a few, but very good friends who are like my family who has supported me and been there for me.
+I’ve been very blessed to have a few, but very good friends who are like my family and who have supported me and been there for me.

-Now; 10 years later I have won 12 National and International Awards, numerous nominations and countless of media appearances.
-Not only this; my 15-year-old daughter is an Award Winning Blogger, Junior Bake Off Contestant, Ambassador for ‘Dream, Girl’ and more.
+Now; 14 years later I have won 12+ National and International Awards, numerous nominations and countless media appearances.

 My biggest lesson has been to keep going even if you feel like quitting and my quote is;